-I am a marine ecologist who hails from the great but land-locked state of Vermont.
+I am a marine ecologist who hails from the great state of Vermont.

 I primarily study early life history strategies in marine invertebrates and examine how these animals structure coastal ecosystems in the tropics.
 In my work I ask fundamental and applied questions to advance scientific understanding and help conserve marine environments.